MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ---
-title: How to select automation for relocating cloud workloads
+title: How to select a strategy for relocating cloud workloads
-description: Learn how to select the best methods and automated tools for relocating cloud workloads and applications.
+description: Learn how to select the right strategy for relocating cloud workloads and applications.
 author: SomilGanguly
 ms.author: ssumner
 ms.date: 2/3/2023